gasparhe/dummy-app/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## CI/CD Pipeline 🚀

+This project includes an automated CI/CD pipeline that runs on GitHub Actions.
+The pipeline consists of two master jobs:

+### 1. Unit & E2E Tests 🧪
+Runs on every Pull Request to the master branch:
+- Executes unit tests with Jasmine/Karma in headless mode
+- Starts the Angular development server
+- Runs E2E tests with Cypress

+### 2. Vercel Deployment 🚀
+Executes when pushing to the master branch:
+- Requires successful completion of tests
+- Deploys the application to Vercel
+- Runs E2E tests in the production environment

+### Pipeline Status
+The pipeline automatically verifies:
+- ✅ Unit Tests
+- ✅ E2E Tests
+- ✅ Production Deployment

+For more details about the configuration, check the `.github/workflows/main.yml` file.